Third Crossing - Gore Road & Highway 15

 1. Gore Rd West side: As someone who walks, three footpaths seems excessive. (one on north side, two on south side - including the multi use trail).
 2. Gore Rd East: Why is a natural desire-line path from the bus stop to the sidewalk seemingly overlooked.
 3. Why do road engineers seem to believe cyclists and pedestrians love trails close to busy noisy roads?

-PeterGB asked over 3 years ago
+PeterGB asked almost 4 years ago

 Hi Peter,